 Subject Benchmark Statements are available for bachelor's degrees with honours and master's degrees.
 To find a particular Subject Benchmark Statement, use our search below.

 We are currently in the process of updating Subject Benchmark Statements.
-15 revised Statements were published in March 2022, with a further 10 in March 2023.
+15 revised Statements were published in March 2022, 10 in March 2023 and a further 3 in September 2023.
 These are the first to incorporate consideration of how practice within disciplines addresses the wider social goals of equality, diversity and inclusivity; Education for Sustainable Development; requirements of disabled students; and enterprise and entrepreneurship.

 - Architectural Technology